-If Apple isn't developing a VR headset then chances are it'll announce an AR headset instead - you can find out more about Apple's AR Glasses here.
+If Apple isn't developing a VR headset then chances are it'll announce an AR headset instead - you can find out more about Apple Glass, which is expected to be announced alongside the iPhone 12 in autumn 2020.
 Alternatively, the company may launch one headset that somehow combines both VR and AR capabilities.

 If you are a VR fan, you might also be interested in taking a look at our top iOS VR apps and games.

 Apple is planning to launch a headset that will be able to run both VR and AR technology in 2020, reports cnet, citing a person familiar with Apple's plans.

 The news seems to verify a Bloomberg report from November 2017 that suggested Apple would have an AR headset ready to ship in early 2020.
 The device is said to include a display, run on a chip, and have its own OS.

 The cnet report appears to build on the earlier Bloomberg report, but suggests that somehow the device will combine both VR and AR capabilities.

 How exactly one device could provide both an AR and VR experience is currently unclear, though.

 What's the difference between VR and AR?

 That question requires a quick refresher on terms, as there's a little confusion on the difference between augmented and virtual reality.
 VR headsets are mounted on the head in a similar way to ski goggles, and completely block your view of the outside world.
 The VR headset tracks your head movement, and the 3D images displayed inside the headset move accordingly.
 This makes it appear as if you're wholly inside a 3D 'virtual' world.